-16.3.1.11 Enabling Client SSL
+17.3.1.12 Enabling Client TLS/SSL

-You can use SSL to secure the connection between the client and the members.
-If you want SSL enabled for the client-cluster connection, you should set SSLConfig.
-Once set, the connection (socket) is established out of an SSL factory defined either by a factory class name or factory implementation.
-Please see the SSLConfig class in the com.hazelcast.config package at the JavaDocs page of the Hazelcast Documentation web site.
+You can use TLS/SSL to secure the connection between the client and the members.
+If you want TLS/SSL enabled for the client-cluster connection, you should set SSLConfig.
+Once set, the connection (socket) is established out of an TLS/SSL factory defined either by a factory class name or factory implementation.
+Please see the TLS/SSL section.